Temperamental (Everything but the Girl album): Composition

-Stephen Thomas Erlewine observed that the songs on Temperamental "are essentially in the singer/songwriter vein" and described the album as a whole as "more of a meditative, reflective piece", while also observing a relative lack of pop hooks compared to Walking Wounded.
-Michael White noted the contrast between the "swaggering urban rhythms" of the music and the deeply introspective nature of the lyrics.
-"It's not as poppy as Walking Wounded," Tracey Thorn would later remark, while attributing the album's darker and less accessible nature to the circumstances surrounding its creation: "It's like going back to Amplified Heart: you can tell it's made by people who are in a stage of turmoil and change again."
+Erlewine noted that the songs on Temperamental "are essentially in the singer/songwriter vein" and described the album as a whole as "more of a meditative, reflective piece", while also observing a relative lack of pop hooks compared to Walking Wounded.
+White remarked on the contrast between the "swaggering urban rhythms" of the music and the deeply introspective nature of the lyrics.
+"It's not as poppy as Walking Wounded," Thorn would later write, attributing the album's darker and less accessible nature to the circumstances surrounding its creation: "It's like going back to Amplified Heart: you can tell it's made by people who are in a stage of turmoil and change again."
 Thorn, composing lyrics for Temperamental, found herself unable to articulate her feelings about motherhood and other significant changes occurring in her life at the time, and as a result she instead opted to write from a non-autobiographical standpoint.
+It has been suggested that much of the material also deals with the duo's feelings towards the fame they had attained, following the success of Todd Terry's remix of their 1994 track "Missing" and Walking Wounded.
+According to Laura Snapes of Pitchfork, songs such as "The Future of the Future (Stay Gold)" feature "pessimistic lyrics [that] spoke of alienation not just from other people, but from any sense of the past or the future."